-OUP do seem to have the midas touch when it comes to selecting sure-fire winners to publish – their many best-sellers include the Nikki Iles Jazz Series, Janet & Alan Bullard’s brilliant Pianoworks, and of course Pauline Hall’s Piano Time range of method books, which despite stiff competition retain the crown as the UK’s favourite piano tutor books.
+OUP do seem to have the Midas touch when it comes to selecting sure-fire winners to publish.
+Their many best-sellers include the Nikki Iles Jazz Series, Janet & Alan Bullard’s brilliant Pianoworks, and of course Pauline Hall’s Piano Time range of method books, which despite stiff competition remains one of the UK’s favourite piano tutor books.

 Vitalij Neugasimov was born in 1978 in Vilnius, Lithuania, where he continues to live.
 After training as a pianist, organist and teacher, he worked at Vilnius choir school Liepaitės from 1999-2012, serving as Head of the Jazz Department between 2001-09.